 On June 21, a teaser trailer for the upcoming preview was released, and showed several dinosaurs in a late Cretaceous setting, as well as a fight between Giganotosaurus and Tyrannosaurus Rex.

-A 'first look' trailer was revealed at August's CinemaCon, which is yet to make its way online.
+A 'first look' trailer for the actual film was revealed at August's CinemaCon, which is yet to make its way online.

 Jurassic World Dominion Trailer Release Date: When's it coming?